 - Their reports are element-centric.
 They’re based on visualising the (numbers of) URLs which feature a specific type of structured data within a site.
-Rich descriptions of pages are about the connections between elements (e.g., the
+But the connections and relationships between those elements (e.g., the

 - Their teams are feature-centric.
 Different groups of people within Google work on different areas structured data, directly related to the features they want to develop/expose in their search results.
 This leads to conflicting opinions, implementations, and fragmentation.

 *Specifically, they have no way to connect or understand the relationships between different entities (represented in structured data) when they’re spread across different pages.
 They rely on the rest of Google’s systems to determine relationships between pages/things.
 This aligns with their narrative around the deprecation of rel

 prev tags, the insistence that there’s no such thing as Domain Authority, and similar.

 Because Google won’t “join the dots” between pages on multiple entities, the only way in which we can describe such relationships (e.g., describing the properties of a